stenvala/aws-cdk-legos/README.md

 - Trigger lambda by adding file to s3
 - Presigning s3 url and saving file to s3 with it

+### ts-custom-domain-lambda

+To learn:

+- How to add custom domain name to your lambda function

 ### netcore-monolith-attachment-ms-jwt-auth

 This is big step from the previous toy examples and represents a real cloud application with multiple micro services.